Apply Early Decision (Binding)

-Early Decision applicants may apply online via the LSAC electronic application (strongly preferred) or by submitting a paper application.
+Early Decision applicants may apply online via the LSAC electronic application or by submitting a paper application.
 Please be aware that LSAC needs time to process materials once received at their offices, so applicants should send their material to LSAC well in advance of application deadlines.

 Thank you again for your interest in Georgetown Law.
 We look forward to receiving your application!